zalando/planb-docs/oauth2.rst

   * expiration date (``exp``)
   * issue date (``iat``)

+* The JWT payload will additionally contain the OAuth client ID in the ``azp`` claim if the "azp" scope was requested (and granted)

 An example JWT access token issued by Plan B Provider might look like (line breaks were added for readability):

 .. code-block:: json